-- 1. A bachelor's degree from a regionally accredited four-year college or university is required. - A minimum of seven years' professional experience, at least two years of which must be at a significant level of management, is required.
-A completed Work History form must be sent to the Executive Programs Office of the Graziadio School. - 3.
-Two personal interviews are required: a preliminary interview with an executive programs representative and a final interview with an Executive MBA professor. - 4.
-A completed Application for Admission form with a \$100 check for the nonrefundable application fee made payable to Pepperdine University must be sent to the Executive Programs Office. - 5.
-An official transcript with the baccalaureate degree posted and mailed directly by the registrar from the college or university that granted the undergraduate degree must be sent to the Graziadio School Admission Office.
-If work toward the undergraduate degree was completed at other colleges or universities, official transcripts from all these institutions also should be submitted. - 6.
-Two letters of nomination from business associates which objectively assess the candidate's strengths, weaknesses, and potential are required. - 7.
+- A bachelor's degree from a regionally accredited four-year college or university is required. - 2.
+A minimum of seven years of professional experience, of which at least two years must be at a significant level of executive responsibility, is required.
+A completed work history form must be submitted to the Executive Programs Office as a component of the application portfolio. - 3.
+At least two personal interviews are required: a preliminary interview with an executive programs representative and a final interview with an Executive MBA professor and/or senior administrator. - 4.
+A completed Application for Admission form with a \$100 nonrefundable application fee made payable to Pepperdine University must be sent to the Executive Programs Office. - 5.
+An official transcript that clearly indicates the completion of a baccalaureate degree must be mailed directly by the registrar of the college or university that granted the undergraduate degree to the Graziadio School Admission Office.
+If course work toward the undergraduate degree was completed at other colleges or universities, official transcripts from all these institutions also should be submitted. - 6.
+Two letters of nomination and recommendation from senior business associates that objectively assess the applicant's strengths, weaknesses, potential, and suitability for the Executive MBA program are required. - 7.
 International students who do not hold a permanent resident visa in the United States must submit an International Student Data form before an I-20 form can be processed.
 International Student Data forms may be obtained through the Admission Office. - 8.
-Access to the strategic business unit financial and personnel database at the student's place of employment is necessary for conducting the strategic management project. - 9.
-All students should have unlimited access to a computer with Microsoft Windows® and the Internet.
-Additionally, students will be expected, as needed, to install Microsoft Office products (i.e., Word®, Excel®, PowerPoint®, Outlook®, and Access®) on that computer.
+Access to a strategic business unit's financial, marketing, and operations data is necessary for conducting the strategic management project.

+- 9. All students should have unlimited access to a computer with Microsoft Windows® and Internet connectivity.
+Additionally, students will be expected, as needed, to have access to Microsoft Office products (i.e., Word®, Excel®, PowerPoint®, Outlook®, and Access®) on that computer.
 Other software requirements may be assigned during the course of the program. - 10.
-The Graziadio School reserves the right to require an individual candidate to attain an acceptable score on either the Miller Analogies Test (MAT) or the Graduate Management Admission Test (GMAT).
+The Graziadio School reserves the right to require an applicant to attain an acceptable score on either the Miller Analogies Test (MAT) or the Graduate Management Admission Test (GMAT).

 The Admission Office will inform the applicant of the status of the application, but it is the applicant's responsibility to be certain that all necessary documents are on file by published deadlines for admission.

-While acceptance to the program may allow a student to enroll for 45 days as an Unclassified student, admission to Pepperdine University will not be considered until the application file is complete.
-No amount of credit taken while on Unclassified Status will assure a student of admission.
+While acceptance to the program may allow a student to enroll for 45 days as an Unclassified student, admission to Pepperdine University will not be considered official until the application file is complete.
+No amount of credit taken while on Unclassified Status will assure a student of full admission.
 Admission will be confirmed by a letter from the associate dean for academic programs.